adobe/aepsdk-assurance-ios/README.md

 ## About this project

-Assurance/Project Griffon is a new, innovative beta product from [Adobe Experience Cloud](https://business.adobe.com/) to help you inspect, proof, simulate, and validate how you collect data or serve experiences in your mobile app.
-For more information on what Project Griffon can do for you, see [here](https://aep-sdks.gitbook.io/docs/beta/project-griffon#what-can-project-griffon-do-for-you).
+Adobe Experience Platform Assurance is a product from Adobe Experience Cloud to help you inspect, proof, simulate, and validate how you collect data or serve experiences in your mobile app.
+For more information on what Assurance can do for you, see [here](https://experienceleague.adobe.com/en/docs/experience-platform/assurance/home#what-can-assurance-do-for-you).
+To integrate Assurance in your app, refer to the [documentation](https://developer.adobe.com/client-sdks/home/base/assurance/).

 ## Requirements
 - Xcode 15.0 or newer